377 MDG referral office opens new reception window

-Shelia Smith, 377th Medical Group referral management clerk, helps a patient at the new referral management reception window at Kirtland Air Force Base, New Mexico, April 26, 2023.
+The 377th Medical Group recently opened a new reception window for the referral management office.
 The reception window officially opened on March 1, 2023, and provides patients with an area providing direct customer service for medical referrals.

-(U.S. Air Force photo by Senior Airman Karissa Dick)
+“Many times, when a beneficiary needs assistance they can’t always get through to TRICARE,” said Capt.
+Ismael Cabrera, Tricare Operations and Patient Administration flight commander.
+“With the window being open and an actual person being present, it gives patients hope that their questions and concerns will be addressed in a prompt manner.”

+According to Cabrera, adding a customer service window was a big change for the referral management office, but the teamwork amongst the staff made the window a success with patients.

 |Date Taken: